B.A. in Classics

 B.A. in Classics Faculty

-The faculty members in the Department of Classics at the University of Mississippi with specialization in Greek and Roman history and literature, art and architectural sculpture, archaeology, and digital humanities.
+The faculty members in the Department of Classics at the University of Mississippi have specialization in Greek and Roman history and literature, art and architectural sculpture, archaeology, and digital humanities.

-A major in classics for the B.A. degree consists of a minimum of 30 semester hours of Department of Classics courses, including 6 hours in the classics core (3 hours of Greek civilization from Clc 101, 307, 321, 340 or 341; 3 hours of Roman civilization from Clc 102, 308, 322, 313, or 314) and completion of the classics capstone requirement (Clc 490 or 491, or successful completion of an honors thesis in classics).
+A major in classics for the B.A. degree consists of a minimum of 30 semester hours of Department of Classics courses, including 6 hours in the classics core (3 hours of Greek civilization from Clc 101, 307, 321, 340 or 341; 3 hours of Roman civilization from Clc 102, 308, 322, 313, or 314), completion of the classics capstone requirement (Clc 490 or 491, or successful completion of an honors thesis in classics) and CLC 499.
 At least 15 hours of the 30 must be taken at the 300 level or higher.
 Students must complete an emphasis in Greek, in Latin, or in classical civilization.

 Admission requirements for the Bachelor of Arts in Classics program are the same as the general undergraduate admission requirements.

 Libby (B.A. in classics and English, 2017) was a member of the Mock Trial team, president of the University Lions Club, and an officer of Eta Sigma Phi classics honor society.
 She was a founding member of the Archaeological Ethics Bowl team and an intern with the Robinson Collection of Greek and Roman Antiquities at the UM Museum.
-After graduation, Libby worked as an AmeriCorp volunteer in Washington, D.C., and will soon start a graduate program in museum studies at the University of San Francisco, with a career goal of a curatorial position at a historic house or museum.
+After graduation, Libby worked as an AmeriCorp volunteer in Washington, D.C., and then entered graduate school in museum studies at the University of San Francisco, with a career goal of a curatorial position at a historic house or museum.

 Why study classics at UM?